 100 miles of nature in our city

-CyanLines is the bold plan to link and transform Manchester’s green and blue spaces – it’s squares, pocket parks, rivers canals and viaducts – to enable residents and visitors alike to enjoy, understand and better connect with nature and each other.
+CyanLines is the bold plan to link and transform Manchester’s green and blue spaces – its squares, pocket parks, rivers, canals and viaducts – to enable residents and visitors alike to enjoy, understand and better connect with nature and each other.

 Our vision is for over 100 miles of CyanLines network, connecting existing and proposed linear parks, green corridors and traffic-free walking or cycling routes and, where needed, bridge gaps by building new connections across Manchester and Salford city centres and linking to the rest of Greater Manchester’s boroughs.